MetroModelingServices/metro_mce/README.md

   - writes results
     - ```orca.run(['write_four_step_results'])```
     - ```orca.run(['print_results'])```

+## Outputs
+The benefits calculator outputs the following files to the ```outputs``` folder:
+  - Standard outputs
+    - bca.log - logs the model steps run
+    - bca_results.h5 - HDF5 file of resulting tables
+      - summary_table - overall results for each benefit calculated
+      - coc_results - benefits by COC for each benefit calculated
+      - zone_demographics - aggregate demographics and zone processor results by zone
+      - aggregate_results - aggregate od processor results
+      - link_daily_benefits - link daily processor results by link
+    - If ```dump``` in the settings file is True, then it writes the following CSV files:
+      - zone_demographics.csv - aggregate demographics processor results
+      - aggregate_results.csv - aggregate od processor results
+      - link_daily_benefits.csv - link daily processor results by link
+  - Trace outputs if a trace OD pair is defined:
+    - hhtrace.log - logs the trace files produced as a result of tracing model expressions for the OD pair define in ```trace_od``` in the setting file
+    - aggregate_demographics.csv - all expression results for the traced ozone and all values for the traced dzone
+    - aggregate_zone.csv - all expression results for the traced ozone and all values for the traced dzone
+    - aggregate_od.csv - all expression results for the traced OD pair
+    - link_daily_results_base.csv - all expression results for links with a @zone in the traced OD pair in the base scenario
+    - link_daily_results_build.csv - all expression results for links with a @zone in the traced OD pair in the build scenario

+Additional useful documentation on how to setup and run the bca4abm tool is [here](https://github.com/RSGInc/bca4abm/wiki).

 # Project Costing Workbook
 The project cost workbook calculates total project costs by type and Net Present Value.
 Instructions are on the first worksheet.